Effective Date: August 7, 2020

 You can correct certain information by logging into your account and changing the information, and you may also delete certain information by closing your account.
 In addition, lawyers may change certain information contained in their Profile by claiming their Profile and editing the information contained therein, or by sending us an email.

 Please note that in certain circumstances, we may not, or may not be able to, remove or change certain information, even in the event an account is closed.
 For example, we may retain and continue to display any information you provided in connection with a question, answer, endorsement or client review.
-In addition, lawyers cannot remove their Profiles, ratings, endorsements or reviews by closing their accounts.
+In addition, lawyers cannot "unclaim" profiles, and cannot remove their Profiles, ratings, endorsements or reviews by closing their accounts.

 Avvo endeavors to secure your Personal Information from unauthorized access, use or disclosure by putting into place reasonable physical, electronic and managerial procedures to safeguard the information we collect.
 For example, when we collect credit card information, we use a secure server with Secure Socket Layer (SSL) encryption software and store such credit card information using encryption methods designed to prevent unauthorized access.
 Additionally, your account information is accessible online only through the use of a password.